 Learning doesn’t only happen in the classroom.
 It happens through living.
 Through conversations and chance encounters.

-All Clark Honors College students are guaranteed a spot in the Global Scholars Hall.
+Clark Honors College students are given priority registration for the Global Scholars Hall.
 A living, learning community right on campus.
 Roll out of bed.
 Grab Breakfast.
 Go to class.
 All in one place.
 It’s like someone designed a residence hall with you in mind.

 Oxford.
 Easter Island.
 Singapore.
 Study abroad helps you expand your horizons.